slash-create/docs-bot/README.md

 /search - Search for a documentation entry.
     query* string - The query to search all entries.

-/temporal - Simplified use of Discord's time syntax.
+/temporal - Simplified use of Discord\'s time syntax.
     now - Get the current time.
     occurrences - Get all occurrences of a day of the week for a day/month set between two specified years. weekday integer - The day of the week to focus on.